Jerry086/CS5004-Decorator_Design_Patterns/README.md

 2. Each component can be used on its own or “wrapped” by a component
 3. Each decorator “has-a” (wrap) a component, meaning it has an instance variable that holds a reference to a component.

-We will perform the following: starting with a real estate and decorate it with the decorations at run time.
+We will perform the following: starting with a real estate and decorate it with the decorations at runtime.
 For example, if a customer wants to bundle a Townhouse with Floor and Light, we will:

 1. Start with a Townhouse object.